 Jesus predicted that he would rise again (John 2:9, 21; 10:17,18).
 The New Testament emphasizes the resurrection as the sequel to his death (Acts 2:23, 24; 3:15; 4:10; 5:30; 17:30, 31; 26:22, 23; Romans 6:4; 7:4; 8:11,34; 10:9; 14:9; 1 Corinthians 6:14; 15:20; 15:3-5).
 This is what gives us hope.

 The grave is not the bleak, barren terminus of all human existence for the Christian.
 Death is not a leap into the dark.
 For the Christian, death is a servant that leads us into the presence of the Lord of Glory.
 People may place our bodies into caskets and graves.
 We are in neither (2 Corinthians 5:8).
 Our soul goes instantaneously, automatically, as soon as death strikes our body, into the presence of the Lord.
 That is why we do not sorrow as those who are not Christians (1 Thessalonians 4:13).2God grounds our future life with him in the resurrection of Christ (Luke 24:9; Romans 6:10; 14:9; 2 Corinthians 13:4).
 Jesus brought life and immortality to light (2 Timothy 1:10).
 He is the author of life Acts 3:15.
 We are saved by his life (Romans 5:10).
 He is the resurrection and the life (John 11:25).
 He is the way, the truth, and the life (John 14:6).
 He is the true and eternal life (1 John 5:20).

-Our future life has already been effected by Christ’s substitution for our sin.
+Christ’s substitution has already effected our future life for our sins.
 Our resurrection from the dead is simply the consummation of that work.
 It is grounded in a completed act and therefore living and sure (I Peter 1:3).